 The indigenous population has experienced trauma and till date live within the effects of such trauma.
+This can occur in the home or in the garden.
+Many talk about relaxing on their comfy recliners when the trauma starts.
+Or some say that they are cooking in the kitchen and there is an onset.
+Something as simple as the reflection in the kitchen faucet can set it off.
 We should acknowledge the damaging impacts of what these populations went through and recognize the healing powers of their cultural, spiritual, and traditional heritage.

 Truth and Reconciliation Commission or TRC in 2015 concluded a 5-year trauma duration.
 The commission has documented hundreds of statements by school survivors (and their descendants) all over Canada.